Clarkkkkk/flink/YZ-RELEASE-NOTE.md

-    [FLINK-10325] [State TTL] Refactor TtlListState to use only loops, no java stream API for performance (Merged in 1.6.1) [FLINK-10321][network] Make the condition of broadcast partitioner simple (#6688) [FLINK-10223][LOG]Logging with resourceId during taskmanager startup (Merged in 1.6.1)
+    [FLINK-10325] [State TTL] Refactor TtlListState to use only loops, no java stream API for performance (Merged in 1.6.1) [FLINK-10321][network] Make the condition of broadcast partitioner simple (#6688) [FLINK-10223][LOG]Logging with resourceId during taskmanager startup (Merged in 1.6.1) [FLINK-9567][yarn] Before requesting new containers always check if it is required